How to Generate & Set Up SSH Keys on Debian

 Introduction

-SSH stands for Secure Shell and works as a method to establish remote connections between computers.
-SSH is usually used to log in and manage a remote server.
+Secure Shell (SSH) is a method to establish secure remote connections between two computers.
+SSH is usually used to log in and manage remote servers.

-This guide will help you generate an SSH key pair on Debian 10 Linux.
+This guide will help you generate and set up an SSH key pair on Debian Linux.

-How to Set Up and Generate SSH Keys on Debian.
+How to Generate & Set Up SSH Keys on Debian

 Prerequisites

-If the system has already connected to the remote server via SSH, it may already have SSH keys.
-Check for any pre-existing keys by entering the following command into a terminal window:
+If the system has previously connected to the remote server via SSH, it already has SSH keys.
+Check for pre-existing keys with the following command:

-If the system responds that there is no such file or directory, the system has no SSH keys.
+If the command responds that there is no such file or directory, there are no pre-existing SSH keys.

-If the system lists a file, it has an SSH key pair.
-To continue using this key pair, skip ahead to Step 3.
-Alternately, back up this key pair, then proceed to generate a new SSH key pair.
+If the command lists files, it has an SSH key pair.
+To continue using this key pair, skip to Step 3.
+Alternatively, back up this key pair, then generate a new SSH key pair.

 1. In the terminal, enter the following command: